jnun/5daydocs/DOCUMENTATION.md

 - Updates issue labels as tasks move between folders
 - Closes issues when tasks reach `live/`

+### GitHub Projects Kanban Board (Optional)

+Visualize your tasks on a kanban board that non-technical stakeholders can view and understand.
+The workflow automatically:
+- Adds tasks to your GitHub Project board
+- Updates the status column based on folder location (Backlog → Next → Working → Review → Live)
+- Keeps the board in sync as you move files between folders

+**Setup**: See [docs/GITHUB-PROJECTS-SETUP.md](./docs/GITHUB-PROJECTS-SETUP.md) for complete installation and configuration instructions.

+**What you get**:
+- Visual kanban board at `https://github.com/users/YourUsername/projects/N`
+- Shareable with partners (they don't need Git knowledge)
+- Fully automated - just move files, the board updates automatically

 ### Jira Kanban Board (Optional)

 For stakeholder visibility, you can sync tasks to Jira as a kanban board: